 - Only practice 8 bars of each piece

 Ensemble playing is the essence of fun music making, and piano duets are the most accessible for students having private piano lessons.
 Assigning a duet as an actual repertoire piece results in some very enthusiastic playing when it all comes together.
 A few tips for duets:

 - Students should move their piano stool to the right or left when practising at home, depending on which part they are playing.
 No point in leaning over the whole time while practising alone!

 - Duets can also be ‘one-week wonders’ (see above)

 - It’s a good idea to get students playing duets that are a little below their solo playing level.
 This allows brain space for concentrating on ensemble skills.

 - There are a multitude of duet books on the market in every genre.
 For classical, I enjoy the Masterworks series, and for jazz styles, I love the variety of duets by Christopher Norton and Martha Mier.

-I hope that any or all of the five strategies above might help if your students are in a practice rut.
+I hope that any or all of the five strategies above will help, if your students are in a practice rut.
 Would love to hear how it goes!